mui/toolpad/docs/data/toolpad/core/components/dashboard-layout/dashboard-layout.md

 The `navigation` prop in the [AppProvider](https://mui.com/toolpad/core/react-app-provider/) allows for setting any type of navigation structure in the sidebar, such as links, headings, nested collapsible lists and dividers, in any order.

 {{"demo": "DashboardLayoutNavigation.js", "height": 640, "iframe": true}}

+## Account

+The `DashboardLayout` comes integrated with the [`<Account />`](/toolpad/core/react-account/) component.
+It renders as an account management menu when a user is signed in, and a text button when not.

+{{"demo": "../account/AccountSignedIn.js", "height": 320, "iframe": true}}